mackenzie-remote/hugoblog/content/contact.md

     weight = 999999
 +++

-Contact me via email here blah
+The best way to get in touch with me is via email.
+The email address is random and changes when I start getting spam to the old address (idea shamelessly stolen from [Kev Quirk](https://kevquirk.com/ban-the-spam))